Grants & Funds

 union.
 Please follow

 up with a phone call to ensure the nomination was received.
 See this example of a past Bob Rosen Social Justice

 award winner.
 The deadline for applying for the 2017–18 school year is January 31, 2018.

 Tips for teachers applying for the grants

 Check out the criteria, timelines, priorities, and tips to help you apply for the Ed May Social Responsibility Fund or social justice grants.
-See also the Social Justice lens.
+See also the Social Justice lens (available in French).